RetroDECK/ES-DE/THEMES-DEV.md

 * `path` - type: PATH
     - Path to a video file.
 Setting a value for this property will make the video static, i.e. it will only play this video regardless of whether there is a game video available or not.
 If the `default` property has also been set, it will be overridden as the `path` property takes precedence.
 * `default` - type: PATH
     - Path to a default video file.
-The default video will be played (unless the `path` property has been set) when the selected game does not have a video.
-If an image type has been defined using `imageType` that image will be searched for first and only if no such image could be found this `default` video will be shown.
+The default video will be played when the selected game does not have a video.
 This property is also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
 * `defaultImage` - type: PATH
-    - This works exactly as the `default` property but it allows displaying an image instead of playing a video.
+    - Path to a default image file.
+The default image will be displayed when the selected game does not have an image of the type defined by the `imageType` property (i.e. this `default` property does nothing unless a `imageType` property has been set).
+It's also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
 * `imageType` - type: STRING
     - This displays a game image of a certain media type.
-This occurs if there is no video found for the game and the `path` property has not been set, or if a video start delay has been defined via the `delay` attribute.
+Multiple types can be defined, in which case the entries should be delimited by commas or by whitespace characters (tabs, spaces or line breaks).
+The media will be searched for in the order that the entries have been defined.
+If no image is found, the space will be left blank unless the `default` property has been set.
+To use this property from the `system` view, you will first need to add a `gameselector` element.
+If `delay` is set to zero, then this property is ignored.
-    - Possible values:
+    - Valid values:
     - `image` - This will look for a `miximage`, and if that is not found `screenshot` is tried next, then `titlescreen` and finally `cover`
     - `miximage` - This will look for a miximage.
     - `marquee` - This will look for a marquee (wheel) image.